zdu-strong/mobx-react-use-autorun/README.md

 ### Lifecycle hooks

-useMount is executed when the component loaded.<br/>
+useMount is a lifecycle hook that calls a function after the component is mounted.<br/>
-useUnmount is executed when the component is unmount.<br/>
+useUnmount is a lifecycle hook that calls a function when the component will unmount.<br/>

     import { Subscription, of, tap } from 'rxjs' import { useMobxState, observer } from 'mobx-react-use-autorun'